 Another one of our favourite sites!
 The meaning of the name is ”long passage“.
 This site can have the strongest currents on Rarotonga, which makes it challenging yet exciting dive.
 Due to the current it is the best spot for reef shark sightings.
 From April until mid August this is one of the few spots around the island where grey reef sharks can be seen when the current is strong, sometimes in large numbers.
 It is also home of a resident school of eagle rays that can be over 40 in numbers.
 Turtles and moray eels are common here.
 Not recommended for heavy breathers!
 Depth 12m – 24m

 This is another very impressive dive and one of our favourite drop-off dives in Rarotonga.
 Swim along a sand channel to the drop-off and into the big blue!
 This dive can be one of the best as you may see everything at once – sharks, eagle rays, turtles, lion fish and schooling tunas that come and check you out.
-Like the Rutaki drop off, this is also a parrotfish mating site.
+This is also one of the best sites to see tiger sharks or hammerhead sharks.
+Like Rutaki Drop Off, this is also a parrotfish mating site.
 Depth 16m to 40m

-A good and easy drop-off and reef dive specially when currents and visibility around the passages are not favorable.
+The coral reef here features one of the healthiest coral on the island.
+This is an easy drop-off dive and we dive here frequently when currents and visibility around the passages are not favourable.
 You may see pelagics patrolling the very steep drop-off.
+And no – we still call it Queen’s Reef, not King’s Reef!
 Depth 18m – 25m

 A great reef dive with a steep drop-off that makes for a very interesting dive.
 The the reef starts to slope off at around 15 metres, making this an easy drop-off dive even for the less experienced diver.
 For the more experienced frog men there is a swim through at 27 metres where divers usually get greeted by a school of black trevallies that curiously circle the divers and play with their bubbles.
 This dive site has suffered severe damages during the cyclones 2005 but has recovered very nicely and recently has become one of our favorite spots (conditions allowing).
 Depth 12m – 30m